Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Whiteboard design session/WDS trainer guide - Linux lift and shift.md

     -   Detail how monitoring for the support application will be configured as well as how automation could enable the availability to mitigate known issues.

         -   The Azure Monitor service will be leveraged for monitoring and supporting the application.
 All diagnostic data will be sent to the Azure Log Analytics platform.
 Azure App Service will be configured to send logs to Log Analytics.
-Just as in Phase I, an alert for the known error message on the webservers will be configured.
+Just as in Phase I, an alert for the known error message on the web servers will be configured.
 When triggered this will fire a Web hook to Azure Automation which will be used to play a run book to restart the Web App.

 *Network design*